-Ryerson University did not respond to the denial of club certification of the Men’s Issues Awareness Society by the Ryerson Students’ Union in the 2015-2016, failing to defend free expression in this instance.
+Ryerson University failed to condemn the denial of club certification of the Men’s Issues Awareness Society by the Ryerson Students’ Union in the 2015-2016 school year (see section 4).

 Ryerson President Sheldon Levy spoke out against a decision by the Ryerson Students’ Union to deny club recognition to Students for Life at Ryerson (SFLR), in February of 2015, describing it as ‘disturbing’ (see section 4).
 Levy stated “[t]he strength of freedom of speech is not that I give freedom of speech to those that I like to hear, but that the strength of it is that you give [it to] those you wish you did not have to listen to.”